 Online journals have all the benefits of paper journals and much more:

-The document also suggests useful ideas for how practitioners might support children at different stages of development but again, these ideas are not intended to be identified as things a child must do or must achieve and so should not be used as literal ‘next steps’.
+It still provides examples of what practitioners might observe but these are to be used as a guide, alongside the practitioner’s existing knowledge of child development and professional judgement to determine what appropriate resources, activities and experiences they might offer.
+Development Matters then gives examples of ideas how practitioners might support children but again, these ideas are not intended to be identified as things a child must do or must achieve and so should not be used as literal ‘next steps’.

-Linking Development Matters statements to observations should therefore be approached with caution, in the knowledge that the resultant tracking reports generated by an online journal system will simply produce an indication of the child’s progress and not the whole picture.
+Practioners should approach with caution any system that still encourages the linking of individual progress statements from a tool such as Development Matters to observations, in the knowledge that the resultant tracking reports generated by an online journal system will be very limited in their scope, simply producing a broad, bland indication of the child’s direction of progress and not the whole picture of the child.

-To avoid relying on the Development Matters, practitioners should:
+To avoid relying on the Development Matters or similar documents, practitioners should:

 I use online journals in my own setting and would not consider returning to the paper method, having experienced the benefits of going online has afforded me.
 I will continue to create learning journals because I believe they are of value to me and the families who come to my setting.